How to Layer Skincare: Acne-Prone and Oily Skin Edition

 Step 2: Cleanser with Probiotics

 Oily skin types will usually benefit from washing their face twice a day to eliminate excess sebum and shine.
 Probiotics help keep the skin’s microbiome in balance, feeding the good bacteria and strengthening the skin’s defense system.
-Reap their benefits for problem skin by washing your face with our Milky Cleanser.
+Reap their benefits for acne-prone skin by washing your face with our Milky Cleanser.
 It’s also made with astringent blackberry vinegar, which suppresses acne-causing bacteria.

 Step 3: Facial Peel (1x per week)